open-telemetry/opentelemetry-collector-contrib/processor/pytransform/README.md

 ## How it works

 The python language is embedded to the Open Telemetry binary, this allows you to run this processor without having python installed on the host itself.

+This design is based on Embedded Python for Go Project found [here](https://github.com/kluctl/go-embed-python).

 When a python transform is executed, a controlled subprocess is called using the embedded python implementation that calls the user code.